Changaa

-Changaa or Chang'aa is a traditional home-brewed spirit, popular in Kenya.
+Chang'aa is a traditional home-brewed spirit, popular in Kenya.
 It is made by fermentation and distillation from grains like millet, maize and sorghum, and is very potent.

 Regulation

 After being illegal in Kenya for many years, the Kenyan government legalised the traditional home-brewed spirit in 2010, in an effort to take business away from establishments where toxic chemicals are added to the brew to make it stronger.
 Under the new law, chang'aa must be manufactured, distributed and sold in glass bottles, and retailers must display health warning signs.
 Sale to individuals under age 18 is still prohibited, as is sale through automatic vending machines.
 Anyone making or selling adulterated chang'aa risks penalties of five million shillings, five years in jail, or both.
 Chang'aa is usually much cheaper and stronger than other alcoholic drinks, making it the beverage of choice for many.